kuritkaj/codewinder/README.md

 # Codewinder
-This provides a web chat interface over OpenAI's ChatGPT-3 API and LangChain's backend.
+This provides a web chat interface over OpenAI's GPT-3/4 APIs and LangChain's backend.
 The chat has history of the current interaction (refresh the page to clear the history), a multistep agent which provides a way for the chat to break down an action into multiple steps, and short-term memory for coordination between steps of a multi-step action.